pycroscopy/CNMS_UM_2018_SPIMA/CNMS_UM_Workshop_schedule.md

 ## Before the workshop
 1. Please fill out this quick [survey](https://docs.google.com/forms/d/e/1FAIpQLSeR5aB-iMxeCUyjk4t2hNhFKYy8ikBIqVPOZyzVeAbWXHvZ-w/viewform?usp=sf_link) about your comfort levels
-2. Please follow [these instructions](./README.md#software) to install the necessary software.
+2. Please follow [these instructions](./README.md) to install the necessary software.
    Due to the large number of attendees, the WiFi may be slower than ideal.
    **Therefore, please install the software on your laptop BEFORE the workshop**.
    If you are having trouble installing the software, please [get in touch with us](https://groups.google.com/forum/#!forum/pycroscopy).
    Those coming on-site to the workshop are recommended to arrive early to the workshop so that one of the organizers can help you
-3. Please familiarize yourself with the [basics](./README.md#prerequisites)
+3. Please familiarize yourself with the basics of python, numpy, matplotlib, and jupyter notebooks

 ## Getting to the workshop